 Ginsburg hospitalized for treatment of chills and fever

-The Supreme Court says Justice Ruth Bader Ginsburg has been hospitalized after experiencing chills and fever.
+Supreme Court Justice Ruth Bader Ginsburg was hospitalized after experiencing chills and fever, the court said Saturday.

-In a statement Saturday, the court’s public information office says Ginsburg was admitted Friday night to Johns Hopkins Hospital in Baltimore.

-The court says that with intravenous antibiotics and fluids, her symptoms have abated and she expects to be released from the hospital as early as Sunday morning.
+With intravenous antibiotics and fluids, her symptoms abated and she expected to be released from the hospital as early as Sunday morning, the statement said.

+Earlier this month Ginsburg, 86, suffered what the court described as a stomach bug.
+She was absent from arguments on Nov.
+13 but returned for the court’s next public meeting, on Nov.
+18.

+She has been treated for cancer twice in the past year and two other times since 1999.
+Over the summer she received radiation for a tumor on her pancreas.
+Last winter she underwent surgery for lung cancer.

 Comments